Credal Prediction based on Relative Likelihood: Experimental Details

 \subsection{Baselines}

 We list all details regarding the implementations of the baselines that were used in the paper.
-In general, all baselines were implemented in our own code base.

-\textbf{Credal Wrapper (CreWra)} The Credal Wrapper was initially implemented in TensorFlow, but we reimplemented it in PyTorch to ensure compatibility with our framework.
+In general, all baselines were implemented in our own code base. \paragraph{Credal Wrapper (CreWra)} The Credal Wrapper was initially implemented in TensorFlow, but we reimplemented it in PyTorch to ensure compatibility with our framework.
 It follows a standard ensemble learning approach, training multiple models independently.
 Like our method, the Credal Wrapper constructs credal sets using class-wise upper and lower probability bounds, making it well-aligned with our implementation.
 Overall, we closely follow both the original paper and their available implementation \citep{wangCredalWrapper2024}.

-\textbf{Credal Ensembling ($\text{CreEns}_{\alpha}$)} Since no official code was available for neural network implementations of Credal Ensembling, we reimplemented the method ourselves.
-Our implementation closely follows all details provided in \citet{nguyenCredalEnsembling2025}.
-The approach builds on standard ensemble training procedures, with inference adapted according to their proposed method of sorting predictions based on a distance measure and selecting only $\alpha\%$ closest predictions to construct credal sets.
-In our experiments, we use the Euclidean distance measure and evaluate several values of $\alpha$.